pieterdd/prettygooey/README.md

 }
 ```

-In your `Sandbox`'s `view` function, return an instance of our primary container to apply the background.
+In your Sandbox's `view` function, return an instance of our primary container to apply the background.

 ```rust
 fn view(&self) -> Element<'_, Self::Message> {